antorqs/better-teams/README.md

 ## 💡 Usage

 1. Open Microsoft Teams in your Google Chrome browser.
-2. Share a YouTube video, tweet, or Spotify link in your Teams chat.
+2. Share or receive a YouTube video, tweet, or Spotify link in your Teams chat.
 3. Better Teams will automatically detect the media and embed it directly in the conversation for a seamless experience.
 4. In a call?
 Use the newly placed reaction buttons, far away from the "Raise Hand" button for easier, mistake-free reactions!

 ## 🛠️ Contribution & Issues

 Have a feature request, feedback, or found a bug?
-Feel free to [open an issue](https://github.com/yourusername/better-teams/issues) or contribute via a pull request.
+Feel free to [open an issue](https://github.com/antorqs/better-teams/issues) or contribute via a pull request.
 Let’s make Microsoft Teams better, together!

 ## 📧 Contact